s0p4L1n3/Graylog-Cluster-Docker-Swarm/README.md

 This guide will help you run Graylog in cluster mode on multiple nodes thanks to Docker Swarm !

+# STILL IN WRITING PROCESS, NEED TO IMPROVE DOCUMENTATION

 # Prerequisites:

 - Understanding of Linux / Systems